Military academy: Pre-collegiate institutions

 A military school teaches children of various ages (elementary school, middle school or high school) in a military environment which includes training in military aspects, such as drill.
 Many military schools are also boarding schools, and others are simply magnet schools in a larger school system.
 Many are privately run institutions, though some are public and are run either by a public school system (such as the Chicago Public Schools) or by a state.

 Adult institutions

 A college-level military academy is an institute of higher learning of things military.
 It is part of a larger system of military education and training institutions.
 The primary educational goal at military academies is to provide a high quality education that includes significant coursework and training in the fields of military tactics and military strategy.
 The amount of non-military coursework varies by both the institution and the country, and the amount of practical military experience gained varies as well.

 Military academies may or may not grant university degrees.
 In the US, graduates have a major field of study, earning a Bachelor's degree in that subject just as at other universities.
 However, in British academies, the graduate does not achieve a university degree, since the whole of the one-year course (undertaken mainly but not exclusively by university graduates) is dedicated to military training.

-There are two types of military academies: national (government-run) and state/private-run.